matt-FFFFFF/Logicore-ES/docs/Deploy/setup-github.md

     ```bash
     ObjectId
     ```

 5. Add upstream repo to your local repository to get latest changes

 Follow these steps in order to synchronize the latest changes from the upstream repo into your local repositories.

-Run the following git commands only once you change your directory to your local fork to add a reference to the upstream repo
+Run the following git commands once you change your directory to your local fork to add a reference to the upstream repo

     ```shell
     git remote -v